rooseveltframework/roosevelt/README.md

   - Important: Changing this value will require updating `.gitignore`.

-- `localhostOnly`: Listen only to requests coming from localhost in production mode.
-This is useful in environments where it is expected that HTTP requests to your app will be proxied through a more traditional web server like Apache or nginx.

-  - Default: *[Boolean]* `true`.
+### Development mode parameters

-  - Note: This setting is ignored in development mode.
+- `frontendReload`: Settings to use for the [reload](https://github.com/alallier/reload) module which automatically reloads your browser when your frontend code changes.
+This feature is only available in development mode.

-- `logging`: Parameters to pass to [roosevelt-logger](https://github.com/rooseveltframework/roosevelt-logger).
-See [roosevelt-logger parameters documentation](https://github.com/rooseveltframework/roosevelt-logger#configure-logger) for configuration options.

   - Default: *[Object]*

     ```json
     {
-        "methods": {
-          "http": true,
-          "info": true,
-          "warn": true,
-          "error": true,
+      "enable": true,
-          "verbose": false
+      "port": 9856,
+      "httpsPort": 9857
     }
-      }
     ```

-- `minify`: Enables HTML and CSS minification.

-  - Default: *[Boolean]* `true`.

-  - Note: Automatically disabled during development mode.

-- `htmlValidator`: Parameters to send to [express-html-validator](https://github.com/rooseveltframework/express-html-validator#configuration):
+- `htmlValidator`: Parameters to send to [express-html-validator](https://github.com/rooseveltframework/express-html-validator#configuration).
+This feature is only available in development mode.

   - `enable`: *[Boolean]* Enables or disables the built-in HTML validator.

-    - Note: The validator is only available in development mode.

-  - `exceptions`: A set of params that can be used to prevent validation in certain scenarios:
+  - `exceptions`: A set of params that can be used to prevent validation in certain scenarios.

     - `header` *[String]*: A custom header that when set will disable the validator on a per request basis.